AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 ## To do

-Only projection is implemented, not update, so there is no lens integration.
+Only projection is implemented, not update, so there is no lens integration yet.
 We need to decide on a story here.

-Rather than generating fresh `DFunId`s for all the fields in scope, only generate them for locally-defined fields, and pass them around so that other modules can use them.

 Implement the syntactic sugar `r { x :: t }`.